JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 ### Self-Repulsion

-After the creation electron-hole pairs, both the electron and the hole clouds repel each other.
+After the creation of electron-hole pairs, both the electron and the hole clouds repel each other.
 The electric field of a point-charge, $q$, at a distance to the charge, $\vec{r}$, is given by
 ```math
 \vec{E} = \frac{1}{4\pi\epsilon_0\epsilon_r} \frac{q}{r^2} \vec{e}_r
 ```

-SolidStateDetectors.jl does not account for attraction of electron and holes but only for repulsion of charge carriers of the same type.
+SolidStateDetectors.jl does not account for attraction of electrons and holes but only for repulsion of charge carriers of the same type.
 The determination of the electric field vector is calculated pair-wise for each pair of charge carriers.

 ```julia
 center = CartesianPoint{T}(0,0,0)